The Ultimate Guide to Purchasing a Repossessed Mobile Home

 Reasons to Buy a Repossessed Mobile Home

 Due to mobile homes being sold at auction or for principal price only, they are often much less expensive than purchasing a brand new mobile home.
-By purchasing a mobile home that has been repossessed you will usually be able to save at least 30% of the original price on the mobile home.
+By purchasing a manufactured home that has been repossessed you will usually be able to save at least 30% of the original price on the mobile home.
 The lower price of these homes is due to their being sold in an “as is” condition by the bank that they were originally mortgaged by.
 Some people that might be interested in a lower priced repossessed mobile home include:

 - Mobile home park owners- they can often fill up their parks and rent them out for a much higher price, making most of their money back in a short time.